microsoft/aksworkshop/_entries/03-04 codefresh.md

 * The password of the account user with the *Scanner* role

 > **Hint**
-> - The Aqua scanner requires direct communication with the Docker daemon, and this is why in Codefresh, we manually mount the docker socket.
+> - The Aqua scanner requires direct communication with the Docker daemon, and this is why in Codefresh, we manually mount the Docker socket.
 > - The Aqua scanner image is not public, and this is why we need to connect the Aqua registry to Codefresh

 ### Tasks